andrei4ka/fuel-plugin-swift/README.md

 - Create new environment, enable Swift plugin in 'Options' section of environment interface, modify settings if needed.
 - Navigate to 'Nodes' section of UI, press 'Add nodes button'
 - Assign controller/compute roles to the respective nodes.
-- Change name of the node which is going to build/host ring files to 'swift-proxy-primary-nn' where nn is an arbitrary numeric index.
-There should be only one node with 'swift-proxy-primary-..' name assigned.
-- Change names of proxy nodes to 'swift-proxy-nn'
-- Change names of storage nodes to 'swift-storage-nn'
-- Assign 'base-os' role to 'swift-proxy-primary-nn', 'swift-proxy-nn', 'swift-storage-nn' nodes.
+- Assign swift-proxy/swift-storage roles to the swift-storage nodes (Please keep in mind: you need at least 2 swift-proxies and 3 swift-storages for HA purposes).
 - Press button 'Deploy changes'

 Proxy nodes will be configured using Puppet, secondary proxies along with storage nodes will fetch ring files from a primary proxy.
-HaProxy configuration for swift will be changed on controller nodes - instead of nodes with 'Controller' node assigned requests to Swift will be forwarded to nodes with 'swift-proxy-...' names.
+HaProxy configuration for swift will be changed on controller nodes - instead of nodes with 'Controller' node assigned requests to swift-proxy will be forwarded to nodes with 'swift-proxy' roles.
+Then swift-proxy will balance traffic to storage node.